 There has been evidence that circumcision reduces the risk of heterosexual men acquiring HIV.
 Removing foreskin or circumcision is encouraged as part of HIV prevention programs in some countries.

-If you are considering circumcision for a medical reason, it is worth discussing it with a circumcision specialist in Singapore and discussing if there are any alternative treatment options available in case of your medical condition.
+If you are considering circumcision in Singapore for a medical reason, it is worth discussing it with a circumcision specialist in Singapore and discussing if there are any alternative treatment options available in case of your medical condition.

 Health Benefits of Circumcision